Anish Giri: 2024

 Anish Giri finished joint first place in the Tata Steel tournament with 8.5 points from 13 games (5 wins, 7 draws, 1 loss) but lost to the eventual runner-up Gukesh D in the tiebreaker semifinals.

 Giri then took part in the returning Shenzhen Masters, which he had won in 2019, but finished 7th out of 8 players with 2.5/7, losing 3 games and winning one against GM Vladislav Artemiev in round 1, thus losing 17 rating points and dropping out of the Top 10.

 2025

 Anish Giri finished at joint 5th place in the Tata Steel Chess Tournament 2025, scoring 7 points from 13 games (2 wins, 1 loss and 10 draws).
 He finished 2nd in Prague International Chess Festival 2025.

 In April 2025, Giri was announced as the first chess player to be signed by European esports organization Team Secret.
 As part of the deal, Giri will represent the organization during the Champions Chess Tour 2025.

 In May 2025, Giri won clear first place in the Sharjah Masters tournament with a score of 7/9.

 In September 2025, Giri won outright first place in the Grand Swiss Tournament in Samarkand, Uzbekistan with a score of 8 out of 11 points, qualifying for the FIDE Candidates Tournament 2026.

+2026

+In March–April Anish participated in the Candidates Tournament 2026, He lost his 1st-round game to Praggnanandhaa R but bounced back with a win against Esipenko in round 4, he then won his round 8 game to Praggnanandhaa to find himself on +1 tied with Caruana for 2nd place and trailing Sindarov on a +5, Anish then won his direct encounter with Fabiano in round 9, he drew his next five games and won the round 14 game to Blübaum, Anish finished the Tournament on 2nd place with the score 8.5/14, only behind 1st place Sindarov at 10/14.